A Bayesian approach for energy-based estimation of acoustic aberrations in high intensity focused ultrasound treatment: Discussion

 \subsection{Future research}

 The framework presented in this article can be extended in multiple directions in order to improve the quality of the reconstructions which, in turn, will lead to better focusing of the beam.
 Obtaining an accurate estimate of the empirical free-field with the minimum number of sonication tests is a crucial task.
 The estimates of the aberrations become more sensitive to the free-field matrix as the dataset becomes smaller.
 Therefore, a good estimate of the free-field matrix is needed in order to further reduce the number sonication tests that are performed under {\it in vivo} or clinic conditions.
-In \cite{liu-hifu} the authors argue that the free-field matrix is often low rank or at least it has fast decaying singular values.
-This suggests that ideas from the Compressive Sensing and Matrix Completion literature on recovery of low rank matrices \cite{foucart-cs} are applicable here.
-This approach has been applied successfully for solution of the phase retrieval problem \cite{candes-phaseretrieval, candes-phaselift} which is closely related to the problem at hand.

 Another promising direction for future research is improving the sampling algorithm.
 MCMC algorithms often have a difficult time traversing high dimensional distributions.
 In such cases, strategies such as population or adaptive MCMC or parallel tempering \cite{liu-mc} can be used to improve the statistical performance of the chain.
 Alternatively, one can also improve the algorithm by changing the forward model so that it is differentiable in the phase.
 This would allow the use of the MALA update on the entire posterior which would greatly improve the performance.